-Halfords has reopened its stores, so you’ll be covered if you need any car or bike-related essentials.
+After the first lockdown, Halfords reopened its stores, so you’ll be covered if you need any car or bike-related essentials.
 Just be sure to remember to keep the recommended two metre distance from other shoppers, if a trip to Halfords is absolutely essential.
 We’ve been assured that Halfords won’t be closing for the second lockdown (5th November – 2nd December), as they’re classified as an essential service provider, so they’ll remain open for any essentials you need.
 Keep an eye on their website and social channels for the latest information.

 They’re also offering a free car health check to all NHS frontline workers during the pandemic.
 The checks include top-up tyre inflation, screen wash, oil levels and lights to keep workers’ cars on the road.
 To redeem the offer, simply show your NHS staff ID card at a Halfords or Autocentre Garage, where the safety check will be booked in and carried out.

 Is my driving test or theory test cancelled because of coronavirus?